IntuitionLabs

 • Conclusion: summary of findings and overall conclusions.

 All claims in this report are supported by citations to credible sources, including industry analyses, peer-reviewed reviews, news reports, and official company releases.
-Data are current through late 2025 wherever possible.
+Data are current through early 2026 wherever possible.

 Historical Evolution of Specialty Pharmacy